drewish/multivac/_posts/2014-09-08-double-issue.md

 ### Technology

+And likewise "gamers" need to realize they also have a culture problem:

 > As Sarkeesian points out, you may get a mission to hunt down a brutal pimp, but you'll never get a mission to get the hooker he's just beaten to a pulp to the hospital, nor do you unlock achievements by visiting her at a shelter